saucelabs/sauce-school/codelabs/Module2_APITesting.md

    <img src="assets/apif-mod2/01/get3Users.png" alt="Add Auth details to request" />

-5. Save your HTTP request to use later.
+5. Save your HTTP request in your project to use later.
 Name it whatever you wish (here it is named `GET 3 Users`):
    <img src="assets/apif-mod2/01/save3UsersTest.png" alt="Add Auth details to request" />